Skip to main content

 Coos County Land Agent

-The Coos County Land Agent works under the direction of the Coos County Board of Commissioners and manages matters related to tax foreclosures, County-owned properties, mineral rights, and leases.
-The Land Agent works closely with the Coos County Tax Department throughout the foreclosure process.
+The Land Agent duties are administered through the Coos County Community Development Department and are assigned to the Compliance and Land Specialist position.
+The Land Agent is responsible for managing matters related to tax foreclosures, County-owned non-forestland properties, mineral rights, and property leases.
+In carrying out these responsibilities, the Land Agent works closely with the Coos County Tax Department throughout the tax foreclosure process to ensure compliance with applicable County policies and Oregon Revised Statutes.

 If Your Property Is in Foreclosure